sjroth/ARTDeco/README.md

 read_in.bed -- A BED file of read-in regions. readthrough.bed -- A BED file of readthrough/downstream regions.
-Homer tag directories of the same name as the BAM files.
+Homer tag directories of the same name as the BAM files. meta.reformatted.txt -- Reformatted meta file.
+Only generated if meta is provided as input. comparisons.reformatted.txt-Reformatted comparisons file.
+Only generated if meta is provided as input.
 ```
 All of these files reside in the preprocess_files directory.

 You can run preprocessing using the following command:
 ```
-ARTDeco -mode preprocess -gtf-file GTF_FILE -chrom-sizes-file CHROM_SIZES_FILE [-home-dir HOME_DIR -cpu CPU -read-in-dist READ_IN_DIST -readthrough-dist READTHROUGH_DIST -intergenic-min-len INTERGENIC_MIN_LEN -intergenic-max-len INTERGENIC_MAX_LEN]
+ARTDeco -mode preprocess -gtf-file GTF_FILE -chrom-sizes-file CHROM_SIZES_FILE [-home-dir HOME_DIR -bam-files-dir BAM_FILES_DIR -cpu CPU -read-in-dist READ_IN_DIST -readthrough-dist READTHROUGH_DIST -intergenic-min-len INTERGENIC_MIN_LEN -intergenic-max-len INTERGENIC_MAX_LEN -meta-file META_FILE -comparisons-file COMPARISONS_FILE]
 ```
 The required arguments are -mode, -gtf-file, and -chrom-sizes-file.
 All other arguments are optional.
 Their default values are as follows:
 ```
--home-dir -- Directory in which ARTDeco is run (and contains BAM files).
+-home-dir -- Directory in which ARTDeco is run.
 Default is current directory.
+-bam-files-dir -- Directory in which the BAM files reside.
+Default is the current directory.
 -cpu -- Number of CPU to use.
 Default is 1.
 -read-in-dist -- Distance upstream of gene to place read-in region.
 Default is 1 kb.
 -readthrough-dist -- Distance downstream of gene to place readthrough/downstream region.
 Default is 5 kb.
 -intergenic-min-len -- Minimum length of an intergenic region.
 Default is 100 bp.
 -intergenic-max-len -- Maximum length of an intergenic region.
 Default is 15 kb.
+-meta-file -- Meta file as described above.
+Default is none.
+-comparisons-file -- Comparisons file as described above.
+Default is no file.
+Program will generate all-by-all comparisons file if there is a meta file specified.
 ```
-### Intergenic mode
+### Readthrough mode
 ARTDeco's intergenic mode generates some of the summary files that contain the read-in and readthrough-levels as well as read-in gene assignments.
 Additionally, intergenic mode generates quantification files for genes and intergenic regions.
 Because this mode requires the BED file from the converted GTF file and a gene-to-transcript mapping, it will regenerate gene annotation files in preprocess_files if they do not exist or overwrite is specified.
 NOTE: no other required files will be regenerated and you will get an error message if you do not generate those files by running the [preprocessing](#preprocessing-mode) mode.
 If overwrite is specified, these are the files generated:
 ```
 ---Preprocessing files---
 genes.full.bed -- A BED file conversion of the user-provided GTF file as generated by BEDOPS.
-Used for generation of genes_condensed.bed and inference of BAM file format genes_condensed.bed -- A BED file of condensed gene annotations (all protein coding genes with the minimum start coordinate and maximum stop coordinate). gene_to_transcript.txt -- A tab-delimited file mapping transcripts to genes.
+Used for generation of genes_condensed.bed and inference of BAM file format genes_condensed.bed -- A BED file of condensed gene annotations (all protein coding genes with the minimum start coordinate and maximum stop coordinate). gene_to_transcript.txt -- A tab-delimited file mapping transcripts to genes. read_in.bed -- A BED file of read-in regions. readthrough.bed -- A BED file of readthrough/downstream regions.
+Homer tag directories of the same name as the BAM files.
 ---Quantification files---
 gene.exp.fpkm.txt -- Gene expression in FPKM.
 gene.exp.raw.txt -- Raw counts for gene expression. max_isoform.txt -- Maximum isoform for each gene. read_in.raw.txt -- Raw counts for read-in regions. readthrough.raw.txt -- Raw counts for readthrough/downstream regions.
----Intergenic files---
+---Readthrough files---
 read_in_assignments.txt -- Assignment of primary induction and read-in genes with read-in level for each experiment. read_in.txt -- Combination of gene expression and read-in quantification information.
 Contains read-in levels. readthrough.txt -- Combination of gene expression and readthrough quantification information.
 Contains readthrough levels.
 ```
-Preprocessing files reside in the preprocess_files directory, quantification files reside in the quantification directory and intergenic files reside in the intergenic directory.
+Preprocessing files reside in the preprocess_files directory, quantification files reside in the quantification directory and readthrough files readthrough in the intergenic directory.

-You can run intergenic mode using the following command:
+If you have already run preprocess mode, you can run readthrough mode using the following command:
 ```
-ARTDeco -mode intergenic -gtf-file GTF_FILE [-home-dir -cpu CPU -read-in-threshold READ_IN_THRESHOLD -read-in-fpkm READ_IN_FPKM]
+ARTDeco -mode readthrough -gtf-file GTF_FILE [-home-dir HOME_DIR -bam-files-dir BAM_FILES_DIR -cpu CPU -read-in-threshold READ_IN_THRESHOLD -read-in-fpkm READ_IN_FPKM]
 ```
 The required arguments are -mode and -gtf-file.
 All other arguments are optional.
 Their default values are as follows:
 ```
 -home-dir -- Directory in which ARTDeco is run.
 Default is current directory.
+-bam-files-dir -- Directory in which the BAM files reside.
+Default is the current directory.
 -cpu -- Number of CPU to use.
 Default is 1.
 -read-in-threshold -- Threshold for read-in level for assigning a gene as a read-in gene.
 Default value is 0.
 -read-in-fpkm -- Threshold for gene expression in FPKM for assigning a gene as a read-in gene.
 Default value is 0.25 FPKM.
 ```
+If you haven't run preprocess mode, include the command line options there.
 ### DoG Transcript Discovery mode
 ARTDeco's get_dogs mode discovers DoG transcripts for each BAM file.
 In addition to this, it merges all DoG annotations into a single BED file and quantifies all of these files (raw tag counts and FPKM).
 Similar to intergenic mode, get_dogs mode requires gene annotations from preprocessing mode (both full and condensed BED files) so they will be generated if they are not present or if an overwrite is specified.
-Again, other prerequisite files will not be regenerated so be sure to run [preprocessing](#preprocessing-mode) and [intergenic](#intergenic-mode) modes.
+Again, other prerequisite files will not be regenerated so be sure to run [preprocessing](#preprocessing-mode) and [Readthrough](#readthrough-mode) modes.
 If overwrite is specified, these are the files generated:
 ```
 ---Preprocessing files---
 genes.full.bed -- A BED file conversion of the user-provided GTF file as generated by BEDOPS.
-Used for generation of genes_condensed.bed and inference of BAM file format genes_condensed.bed -- A BED file of condensed gene annotations (all protein coding genes with the minimum start coordinate and maximum stop coordinate). gene_to_transcript.txt -- A tab-delimited file mapping transcripts to genes.
+Used for generation of genes_condensed.bed and inference of BAM file format genes_condensed.bed -- A BED file of condensed gene annotations (all protein coding genes with the minimum start coordinate and maximum stop coordinate). gene_to_transcript.txt -- A tab-delimited file mapping transcripts to genes. read_in.bed -- A BED file of read-in regions.
+---Quantification files---
+gene.exp.fpkm.txt -- Gene expression in FPKM.
+gene.exp.raw.txt -- Raw counts for gene expression. max_isoform.txt -- Maximum isoform for each gene. read_in.raw.txt -- Raw counts for read-in regions.
+---Readthrough files---
+read_in_assignments.txt -- Assignment of primary induction and read-in genes with read-in level for each experiment. read_in.txt -- Combination of gene expression and read-in quantification information.
+Contains read-in levels.
 ---DoG files---
 BAM_PREFIX.dogs.bed -- BED file of DoGs for each experiment BAM_PREFIX.
 BAM_PREFIX.dogs.fpkm.txt -- DoG expression in FPKM for each experiment BAM_PREFIX.